How to cope as a young carer

 When you’re feeling isolated, the best thing you can do is to have a chat with someone, so if you can, go and meet a friend for a cuppa and tell them how you’re feeling.

 There are also plenty of online support networks, like The Mix’s community, this forum run by Carers UK and the services offered by Action for Children.
-You can also speak to your local council to find support groups near you.
+You can also speak Carers Trust for help and advice, or contact your local council to find support groups near you.
 Talking to other young carers who know where you’re coming from can make you feel less alone.

 Ask for support